kennyhei/rhf-wizard/README.md

 - `stepValues`: form field values filled in current step
 - `allValues`: all form field values from previous steps

+If there are errors, return object containing field's name as key and error message as value.

 Example:
 ```js
 function StepName() {